Allison posing with a friendly husky after a dog sledding tour in Tromso

 Dog sledding is done in a single-file line to avoid racing or squabbles between dog teams

-You’ll meet the pups on the farm before getting all suited up for the ride before learning all the basics of dog-mushing before you go!
+You’ll meet the pups on the farm before getting all suited up for the ride and enjoying the beautiful views while an expert leads the way.

 Check availability and more details here!